SaumickPradhan/Gamified-Canvas-ACan/README.md

 #### To what extent do rewards and penalties in games motivate you?
 Definitely a big motivator for him.
 Even things such as numerical rankings or in-game achievements drive him to play more and harder.
 Spends lots of time trying to move online chess and smash ranking.
 Penalties can make him not want to play sometimes.
 Has quit for times after tough losses.

-(Interview-2: Roommate, Political Science graduate)
+Interview-6 : Roommate, Political Science graduate

 #### How do you access your assignments and plan to complete them in time?
 Checks the Canvas app on mobile phone regularly to keep up with assignment dates.
 Then completes assignments through personal laptop.
 Does not keep a calendar of upcoming assignments, only checks Canvas and remembers.